IslandViewPTA/islandview-pta-site/content/news/october-2021-newsletter.md

 ***

 You can also help by selecting Island View PTA as your charity of choice in [Amazon Smile](https://smile.amazon.com "Amazon Smile")!
-Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
-Super easy and it means a world of difference to our staff & students!
+Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase to us!
+It's super easy, comes at no additional cost to you, and means a world of difference to our staff & students!

 Thank you for your support!

 {{< fig src="amazon-smile-pta-how-to-2.png" align="center" class="max-w-xs" >}}